 - 1. A student accused of Academic Misconduct and feels that an instructor has been unfair or has imposed a penalty too severe may appeal to the USDC. - 2.
 An instructor may refer a case to the UDSC if he/she feels strong burden in reaching a decision especially in cases that warrant student's suspension or expulsion from the University.
-The instructor should provide all facts of the case to the Committee and inform the committee of any actions that has been taken and his/her recommendations for further penalty. - 3.
+The instructor should provide all facts of the case to the Committee and inform the committee of any actions that has been taken and his/her recommendations for further penalty.
+The Committee's recommendation on the case would be final. - 3.
 If a student is involved in more than one instance of Academic Misconduct, the Director of Student Affairs Office may bring the case to the University Student Disciplinary Committee.